Critical set for surface diffeomorphisms revisited: Examples

 \begin{definition} We say that $f$ has a {\it heteroclinic tangency} if there is a pair of periodic points $p, q$ such that there is a point $x\in W^s(p)\cap W^u(q)$ with $T_xW^s(p)= T_xW^u(q).$ In this case, we say that $x$ is a point of tangency. \end{definition}

 Lemma 1.3.2 in \cite{PRH} relates the tangencies with the critical points.
 Observe that if $x$ is a point of tangency, then any iterate of $x$ is also a point of tangency.
-However, the lemma says that there is only one $x$ point in the orbit of tangency such that $|g^{-n}_x(v)|\geq 1$ for any $n\geq 0$ and $k$ a positive integer such that $|g^n_{f^k(x)}(G^k(v))|\geq 1$ also for any $n\geq 0,$ where $v$ is a vector in the tangent intersection of $T_xW^s(p)$ with $T_xW^u(q)$.
+However, the lemma says that in the orbit of tangency there is exactly one point $x$ and an integer $k$ such that $|g^{-n}_x(v)|\geq 1$ for any $n\geq 0$ and $|g^n_{f^k(x)}(G^k(v))|\geq 1$ also for any $n\geq 0,$ where $v$ spans $T_xW^s(p)$ with $T_xW^u(q)$.
 In that sense, a tangency seems to be a critical point up to an iterate.
 However, in the following lemma it is shown that given a tangency, there is an iterate that is a critical point in the sense of definition \ref{def:crit}.

-\begin{lemma} Let $x$ be a heteroclinic or homoclinic tangency then, there is an iterate of $x$ that it is a critical point.
+\begin{lemma} Let $x$ be a point of heteroclinic or homoclinic tangency then, there is an iterate of $x$ that it is a critical point.

 \end{lemma}